What Is the Contribution Margin?

 The contribution margin is the sales price of a unit, minus the variable costs involved in the unit's production.
 It is used to find an optimal price point for a product.

-It also measures whether the product is generating enough revenue to pay for fixed costs and determine the profit it is generating.
-The contribution margin can be calculated in dollars, units, or a percentage.
+The contribution margin is the amount of money a business has to cover its fixed costs and contribute to net profit or loss after paying variable costs.
+It also measures whether a product is generating enough revenue to pay for fixed costs and determines the profit it is generating.
+The contribution margin can be calculated in dollars, units, or as a percentage.

 To understand the contribution margin, you'll need to familiarize yourself with the financial terms included in the calculation.